 This guidance provides the framework for a visitor accessing UBalt owned or occupied facilities to ensure consistency with health and safety practices of the University regarding COVID-19.
-The guidance is intended to apply during the Fall 2021 academic semester.
+The guidance is intended to apply during the spring 2022 academic semester.

 This guidance applies to any visitor accessing facilities owned or occupied by The University of Baltimore.